kstenerud/iOS-Universal-Framework/README.md

 Beta Notes
 ----------

+### 2012-06-12:

+#### New Build Process

+When you build normally (by selecting Build or CMD-B), the project will **NO LONGER** build a universal framework.
+It will build for the **CURRENT ARCHITECTURE ONLY**!

+To build a universal framework, you must select **Archive** from the **Product** menu.
+Upon completing the archive build, it will automatically open the folder containing the fully built framework.

+This cuts the compilation time down by 2/3, since it no longer has to do a full build process when building as a dependency.

+### Only One Script

+The initial beta version had 2 scripts: a clean script and a build script.
+Mk 7 has 3 scripts.
+With the new build process there is only need for one script.

+### Older stuff:

 #### Xcode Bugs and their Workarounds

 When Xcode creates the initial header and module file for a framework, the